Divy1211/vsc-xs-support/README.md

 This extension enables

 1. Syntax highlighting for XS Scripts
-2. Code tab completion for XS Scripts
+2. Code completion suggestions for XS Scripts
-3. Hover Docstrings
+3. Hover Docstrings for in-built functions and constants in XS Scripts.
+4. Other programmatic language features for XS Scripts that are commonly offered for other languages like javascript

 XS Scripts are External Subroutines used by the games AoE2, AoE3 and AoM